benkoger/overhead-video-worked-examples/README.md

 In this example, we start with a pre-annotated dataset (we previously annotated it with now-outdated software).
 For an example of building an annotated dataset from scratch, please see the gelada example.
 Our annotated image set contains five classes: zebra, impala, buffalo, waterbuck, and other spanning 1913 annotated video frames.
 See the main text of the paper or [annotated_data_stats.ipynb](https://github.com/benkoger/overhead-video-worked-examples/blob/main/ungulates/detection/model-training/annotated_data_stats.ipynb) for more details on the annotated dataset.

 The provided notebooks work through the steps listed below.
-The step numbers correspond to the step numbers in the main text and supplement of Koger *et al.* (n.d.).
+The step numbers correspond to the step numbers in the main text and supplement of Koger *et al.* (2023).

 Note that Step 4 requires the use of 3rd party software to complete Structure-from-Motion tasks.
 We use [Pix4D](https://www.pix4d.com/product/pix4dmapper-photogrammetry-software), but there are other options available.
 - **Step 1: Video Recording**